What is Action Learning?

-Definition: Action Learning is a sustainable way to learn different skills, develop confidence in your ability to solve complex problems, and learn to work well with others.
+Action Learning is a sustainable way to learn different skills, develop confidence in your ability to solve complex problems and work well with others.
 You can think of it more like a boot camp in the sense that you’re doing real-world activities that you wouldn’t be able to with the more narrow definition of action learning.
 Action Learning is a blend of theory, research, and practical application that aims to develop creativity.

 The focus is on making information available so that decision-makers can act on it and instruction in the skills required to solve complex problems using available resources and knowledge.
 Action Learning has been the foundation of organizational and individual learning for over forty years.
 Action Learning was designed to integrate creative problem solving, science and engineering, education, decision making, and technology.

 Action learning will help you improve your productivity and effectiveness if you can apply what you think you know about these subjects to new situations where it might be applicable.

 Action Learning is funny, interactive, and engaging.
 It forces you to be creative, get creative and push your boundaries.
 During the ‘action learning’ process, you’re challenged to think outside the box and think outside the possibilities.
 Action learning will make you think differently about every little thing that comes your way from now on – discovering interesting connections, new opportunities, and connections.

 Action learning is a group process developed by Reg Revans in the 1960s.
 It focuses on developing individuals by giving them a chance to speak openly about the challenges they encounter.
 It leads to the professional development of all members of the team.

 The first step to applying action learning is to gather a team of like-minded people.
 A set is made of about six people, and they meet daily for 90 minutes to discuss a certain problem or case study in depth.
 When a group of like-minded people comes together to discuss their challenges and goals, amazing results can happen.
 Professionals often set up action learning groups to improve their skills and network with their colleagues.